Ciudad Guayana: History

 The Puerto Ordaz area was built and planned by the Companies Orinoco Mining Company and the Venezuelan Corporation of Guayana in the mid-twentieth century.

-The November 13, 2006 the Orinoco bridge, the second largest in the country, which facilitates communications Ciudad Guayana with the opposite bank of the Orinoco River in Anzoategui and Monagas states opened.
+On November 13, 2006 the Orinoquia Bridge, the second largest in the country, opened.
+This facilitates communication between Ciudad Guayana and the opposite bank of the Orinoco in Anzoátegui and Monagas states.

-Economic activity
+Geography

+The city is located at the confluence of the Caroní and Orinoco River on a high plain situated approximately 200-300 feet above sea level.

+Ciudad Guayana is hot and humid most of the year, having a tropical savanna climate (Köppen: Aw) with a dry season from January to March.

+Economy

 Many of Venezuela's prime industries are based in Puerto Ordaz.
 These include Alcasa, Venalum, Bauxilum, Carbonorca (primary aluminium manufacturers and anode suppliers for the aluminium industry), Ferrominera (iron ore processing), and Sidor (Orinoco Steelmaking).
-The country's main electricity producer, Corpoelec, and the regional development office, CVG (Corporación Venezolana de Guayana), are also located in Puerto Ordaz..
+The country's main electricity producer, Corpoelec, and the regional development office, CVG (Corporación Venezolana de Guayana), are also located in Puerto Ordaz.

 Port

-The port of Puerto Ordaz in a combination of piers (muelles), all under the control of CVG, of which only one is allocated for public use.
-The others are directly related to the CVG production companies, in principal all aluminium-related, approximately nine piers in total.
-One of the most frequently used piers is Ferrominera at the mouth of the Caroni river.
-Another is Ternium Sidor (recently nationalised into a CVG company, and the only steel works) at mile 197.
+The port of Puerto Ordaz is a combination of piers (muelles), all under the control of CVG, of which only one is allocated for public use.
+The others are directly related to the CVG production companies; primarily all for aluminum-related endeavors, nine in-total.
+Two of the most frequently-used piers are Ferrominera (at the mouth of the Caroní river) and Ternium Sidor (recently nationalised into a CVG company, and the only steel works) at mile 197.